tomchor/submesoscale-headland/README.md

 2. After the simulations have run (make sure all of them run until the end, which is 80 advective periods) post-processing can be done in the root directory of the repo.
-It consists on running scripts `h01_energy_transfer.py` and `h02_bulkstats.py`, which you can do manually or you can run `h00_runall.py`.
+It consists on running scripts `h01_energy_transfer.py` and `h02_bulkstats.py`, which you can do manually or you can run `h00_run_postproc.py`.
 Even better, you can run `qsub run_postproc.sh` which runs that automatically using a PBS scheduler.
-   - You will need pynanigans v1.1.2 installed somewhere in your `$PYTHONPATH` for the post-processing in this repo to work.
+   - You will need `pynanigans` v1.1.2 installed somewhere in your `$PYTHONPATH` for the post-processing in this repo to work.
      (Other versions may work too, but have not been tested.)
 You can find it [here](https://zenodo.org/records/14277985) or
      [here](https://github.com/tomchor/pynanigans/releases/tag/v.1.1.2).